zthun/concevoir/packages/fashion-palette/README.md

 # Description

-The concevoir base package includes needed utils and objects that help with sizing and theming.
+The fashion-palette base package includes needed utils and objects that help with limited color palette that makes up a sites color design.

 ## Installation